rq/rq/docs/docs/index.md

 ## Job Callbacks
 _New in version 1.9.0._

-If you want to execute a function whenever a job completes or fails, RQ provides `on_success`, `on_failure`, and `on_stopped` callbacks.
+If you want to execute a function whenever a job completes, fails, or is stopped, RQ provides `on_success`, `on_failure`, and `on_stopped` callbacks.

 ```python